General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications

+Let us now reconsider the regression model described in Sections \ref{SEC:LRM1}--\ref{SEC:LRM2}, and examine the finite sample performance of the expected $R^{(\alpha)}$-posterior estimator (ERPE) of the parameters.

-It is clearly observed from the figures that, under pure data, the bias and the MSE are the least for the usual Bayes estimator of $\boldsymbol{\beta}$ at $\alpha=0$, but their increments are not quite significant for the ERPEs with moderate $\alpha>0$.
-On the other hand, in presence of contaminations, the usual Bayes estimator (at $\alpha=0$) has severely inflated bias and MSE and becomes highly unstable.
-The proposed ERPEs with $\alpha>0$ are much more stable under contamination in terms of both bias and MSE; the maximum stability is observed for tuning parameters $\alpha \in [0.4, 0.6]$ yielding significantly improved robust Bayes estimators.
+We first assume that the error variance $\sigma$ is known and equals one.
+The corresponding $R^{(\alpha)}$-posterior is given by (\ref{EQ:R_post_densityReg2}), as discussed in Section \ref{SEC:LRM1}, and has no closed form solution.
+So, we have computed the ERPE through an importance sampling Monte-Carlo.
+We first simulate $n$ observations $t_{11}, \ldots, t_{1n}$ independently from $N(5,1)$ to fix the predictor values $\boldsymbol{t}_i = (1, t_{1i})^T$.
+Then, $n$ independent error values $\epsilon_1, \ldots, \epsilon_n$ are generated from $N(0,1)$ (note $\sigma=1$) and the responses are obtained through the linear regression structure $x_i = \boldsymbol{t}_i^T\boldsymbol{\beta} + \epsilon_i$ for $i=1, \ldots, n$, with the true value of $\boldsymbol{\beta}$ being $\boldsymbol{\beta}_0 = (5, 2)^T$.
+We have considered different sample sizes $n=20, 50, 100$, and different contamination proportions $\epsilon_C=$0\% (pure data), 5\%, 10\%, 20\% to examine the finite sample robustness properties of our proposal.
+For contaminated samples, $[n\epsilon_C]$ error values are contaminated by generating them from $N(5,1)$ instead of $N(0, 1)$.
+In each case, given a prior, the ERPE at different $\alpha\geq 0$ are computed using 20000 steps in the importance sampling Monte-Carlo with the proposal density $N_k\left(\widehat{\boldsymbol{\beta}}, {n}^{-1}(\boldsymbol{D}^T\boldsymbol{D})^{-1}\right)$.
+We replicate the above procedure 1000 times to compute the empirical bias and MSE of the ERPE for two different priors, namely the non-informative uniform prior and the conjugate normal prior, which are presented in the Online Supplement (Figures 1 and 2) due to page restriction.
+The figures show that, under pure data, the bias and the MSE are the least for the usual Bayes estimator of $\boldsymbol{\beta}$ at $\alpha=0$, but their inflations are not very significant for the ERPEs with moderate $\alpha>0$.
+Under contamination, the usual Bayes estimator (at $\alpha=0$) has severely inflated bias and MSE and becomes highly unstable.
+Our ERPEs with $\alpha>0$ are much more stable under contamination in terms of both bias and MSE; the maximum stability is observed for tuning parameters $\alpha \in [0.4, 0.6]$ yielding significantly improved robust Bayes estimators.